 Going green is more than just installing fancy new technology or changing out a light bulb; it’s also critical to invest in changing mindsets.

 To achieve results, I advise a holistic approach to inspire behavioural change.

 Secondly, going green needs long term commitment and organisations need to establish the governance and leadership structure to address sustainability on a broad and long-term basis.

-Your view on Singapore’s commitment regarding sustainability and sustainable tourism?
+Your view of Singapore’s commitment to sustainability and sustainable tourism?